 A motion to suppress evidence is a request by a defendant that the judge exclude specific evidence from their trial.
 The defense often makes this motion in advance of a trial, and if the defendant wins, the prosecution or judge may be forced to dismiss the case.
 This approach can be instrumental.
 Short of a trial, this technique is perhaps the only way possible to achieve your desired results without suffering the risks of going to trial and the associated costs.

 The severity of these charges along with the possibility of the multitude of different punishments make proper legal representation a necessity.
-As such, it’s of utmost importance to find an attorney who has the sufficient degree of knowledge, expertise, and experience necessary to be able to properly defend you in these types of cases.
+As such, it’s of utmost importance to find an attorney who has the sufficient degree of knowledge and experience necessary to be able to properly defend you in these types of cases.

-With every alcohol-related offense that our firm handles, attorney Brian Gabriel is put into motion, investigating and preparing to defend the allegations and opinions of alcohol or drug impairment.
+With every alcohol-related offense that the firm handles, attorney Brian Gabriel is put into motion, investigating and preparing to defend the allegations and opinions of alcohol or drug impairment.
 Furthermore, through his years of experience, Brian Gabriel carries a vast amount of knowledge regarding the three key aspects of Florida DUI:

 - Scientific principles behind measuring and testing BAC

 - Instruments used to test for alcohol, including the testing of breath, urine, and blood